 While it is true that the Shoei name demands a premium at

-checkout, little details can be seen that reassure one that this
+checkout, little details can be seen that reassure one that

-(prescription, in my case) sunglasses.
+needs for carrying (prescription, in my case) sunglasses.

 As far as noise goes, yes, there is some booming, but good

 earplugs or canal phones all but eliminate this.
 Compared to

 the HJC CP and CL series, the difference is night and day.

 For those that are considering buying a cheaper helmet, I'd

-humbly suggest to save your money, and pick up the RF-1000 now while
+humbly suggest to save your money, and pick up the RF-1000 now

-has not once failed a DOT or Snell test.
+lid that has not once failed a DOT or Snell test.
 Just my 2¢."

 From "J.B."
 (7/09): "I

 purchased this helmet mid summer 2008.
 I love it.
-The ventilation is incredible.
+The ventilation

-that the helmet now sits too low on my
+compressed enough so that the helmet now sits too low on my

 head, restricting the air flow.
 Otherwise a great helmet."